Recover using automated database backups - Azure SQL Database & SQL Managed Instance

 |Restore-AzSqlInstanceDatabase||Restores an instance database.|

-To restore a single or pooled database by using the REST API:
+To restore a database by using the REST API:

 |REST (createMode=Recovery)||Restores a database.|

 |Get Create or Update Database Status||Returns the status during a restore operation.|

 To restore a database by using the Azure CLI, see az sql db restore.